CIEE Yonsei University

 - Fees: Students pay Haverford tuition and room to Haverford College.
 Haverford will then be responsible for submitting payments to the program.

-Students are required to take East Asian Studies 201: Introduction to Korea.
 Students must enroll in an appropriate-level Korean language course.
 Fulfills Haverford’s language requirement.

 Vaccinations: All students are required to show evidence that they do not have TB.
 If the student received the vaccination as a child, this should be indicated on the physician’s report.
 If not, it should show the results of a TB skin test.
 Otherwise, the student will be required to have a chest x-ray at a clinic in Seoul.